cgwire/kitsu/docs/getting-started-production/README.md

 Each **Red Dot** is a **retake**.
 Click on the line to open the **Comment panel** and read the whole task history.

 It's the best way to understand what is happening.
-The Artist misunderstood the brief, or maybe the brief is changing with each version.
+The artist misunderstood the brief, or maybe the brief changed with each version.

 ![Task Type Retake](../img/getting-started/task_type_retake.png)